k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/03_hardware_req_for_prod.md

 ### Operating system:

 * RedHat (version 7 or higher) based distribution with the latest patches (for example: CentOS, Oracle Linux).
 * Ubuntu Server, version 18.04 or higher, with the latest patches.

+#### Kafka Version:
+K2view supports the Kafka version certified for a specific Fabric version.
+Refer to the <a href="/articles/Product_Versions /Fabric_versions.md">Fabric Versions</a> page for links to the associated release notes where version info is provided.

 ### Hardware Requirements:
 <table>